IRB Application Information

 The DPH IRB reviews projects involving clients/patients, staff, facilities, and/or funding from the Department of Public Health (DPH), the Department of Health Services (DHS) (excluding the hospitals), and certain community-based organizations.
 A project is defined as the collection or analysis of data from or about human subjects, including but not limited to the following activities:

-• conducting local, state or federal statutorily mandated surveillance*
+- Conducting local, state or federal statutorily mandated public health surveillance*

-• program evaluations for internal use with no intention to publish and that do not collect/access data about sensitive topics such as substance use/disorder and that do not collect/access data from or about persons belonging to vulnerable populations
+- Program evaluations for internal use with no intention to publish and that do not: 1) collect/access data about sensitive topics such as substance use/disorder, 2) collect/access data from or about persons belonging to vulnerable populations; or 3) collect/access PII or PHI

-• evaluations for internal use for trainings that are linked to receiving CE units or certificates of completion or that do not involve vulnerable populations and/or where the IRB determines that informed consent is not required for participation in the trainings
+- Training evaluations for internal use that are linked to receiving continuing education units or certificates of completion or that do not involve vulnerable populations or sensitive topics, collect/access PII or PHI, or where the IRB determines that informed consent is not required for participation in the trainings

-• projects involving only secondary analysis of de-identified data (biomarkers such as retinal scans, etc., are not considered de-identified)
+- Projects that only involve secondary analysis of de-identified data and do not involve previously or currently incarcerated persons (biomarkers such as retinal scans, etc., are not considered de-identified data);

 *IRB procedures allow exemption for some projects that are classified as routine public health activity rather than research or related activities.
 Please consult with the Office of the IRB for a determination.